cosmos/cosmos-sdk/docs/docs/building-modules/14-depinject.md

   https://github.com/cosmos/cosmos-sdk/blob/main/x/group/module/module.go#L210-L215
   ```

-5. Create a function named `ProvideModule` (as called in 1.) and use the inputs for instantitating the module outputs.
+5. Create a function named `ProvideModule` (as called in 1.) and use the inputs for instantiating the module outputs.

   ```go reference
   https://github.com/cosmos/cosmos-sdk/blob/main/x/group/module/module.go#L217-L227
   ```

+The `ProvideModule` function should return an instance of `cosmossdk.io/core/appmodule.AppModule` which implements
+one or more app module extension interfaces for initializing the module.

 Following is the complete app wiring configuration for `group`: